 But, it doesn’t have to be that way.
 For many Christmas is a time to reflect on the year that’s gone and be inspired about the coming New Year.
 And. believe it or not, there are thousands of people around the world who celebrate Christmas alone and absolutely love it.

-So, if you are spending it alone; whether by choice or otherwise, here are four ways you can spend Christmas alone.
+So, if you are spending it alone; whether by choice or otherwise, here are some ways you can spend Christmas alone.

 More likely than not, you are not the only one alone for Christmas.
 It’s not too late to call around any friends and family you know of, who you think will be spending Christmas alone.
 Organise a get together where you can all bring one plate of food each and host it at your place; or wherever possible and make your Christmas fun.
 It’s all in the mindset really, Christmas is about sharing the joy and love around, so make your own NEW family if you have to and have some fun with the day.

 You’ve talked about it for months now.
 Having had no time in Spring to properly spring clean your house, or certain areas of your home, now you have all the time in the world.
 Might be time to give your wardrobe a refresh and make room for Boxing Day sales.
 Or perhaps you want to reorganise your study, kitchen and bathroom.

 Choose a festive playlist of music (or movies) to play whilst you get started on organising your house (or apartment) and start sorting and cleansing.
 This is actually a great way to end the year, as it will inspire you to set some New Years resolution goals for 2021.

 Remember you are never truly alone at Christmas time, there are so many people out celebrating by themselves, or opting to stay out of the way of friends and family, so they can chill at home, rest, relax and recharge after a hectic year.
 So use the time to be inventive and create your own Christmas joy.